rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 	extensions: ["rhoconnect-client"]

 ## Android WebKit
 In RhoMobile Suite 5.0 and up, the default webview used for Android is now the stock Android webkit that is included with the Andoid SDK version that you are building with.
-5.0 RhoElement API's will only work using the stock webkit.
-RhoElement API's that have [not yet moved](#using-22-apirsquos) to version 5.0, however will only work on the Motorola Webkit for Android.
+5.0 RhoElement APIs will only work using the stock webkit.
+RhoElement APIs that have [not yet moved](#using-22-apirsquos) to version 5.0, however will only work on the Motorola Webkit for Android.

 ## Shared Runtime
 In RhoMobile Suite 2.0, there was a RhoElements Shared Runtime that was included with the installation.
 This application was a pre-built RhoMobile application that included application configuration options including the Motorola Webkit and RhoElements API extensions.
 The intention of this runtime was to allow HTML/JS applications to run without having to compile and build a RhoMobile application.
 Since the RhoMobile suite 5.0 no longer includes a pre-built shared runtime, it is recommended that you build a simple RhoMobile application to point to your HTML application.
 This will allow you to optimize the application by including only the extensions and capabilities used by your application.

 ## JavaScript Licensing
-In RhoMobile Suite 5.0 and up, more API's have JavaScript access that did not have this interface before.
-In addition some API's previously had licensing restrictions on JavaScript (due to the fact of the API only being supported in Motorola Webkit) but not necessarily on ruby.
+In RhoMobile Suite 5.0 and up, more APIs have JavaScript access that did not have this interface before.
+In addition some APIs previously had licensing restrictions on JavaScript (due to the fact of the API only being supported in Motorola Webkit) but not necessarily on ruby.
 In 5.0 and up, the licensing restrictions are at the API class level not the language level.
 So for example the use of the Camera API is now free to use on JavaScript or Ruby.
 [Read more about licensing](licensing).

 ## API Platform Support
-It is the intention for all API's to work across the supported platforms.
+It is the intention for all APIs to work across the supported platforms.
 Previously in RhoMobile Suite 2.2, support for platforms were indicated using an [API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) at the API class level.
 In 5.0 there are less exceptions and the platforms that are supported will be indicated at the individual API property or method level.
 See the [API Summary](apisummary) for an overview.

 ## Replaced APIs
-In the API reference documentation, new APIs that have replaced previously available API's will be highlighted in the menu as well as the description.
+In the API reference documentation, new APIs that have replaced previously available APIs will be highlighted in the menu as well as the description.

 For example [System.applicationInstall](../api/system#mapplicationInstall)

 <span class="label label-info">Replaces:app_install</span>

 ## Deprecated APIs
-In the API reference documentation, API's that have been marked as deprecated will be highlighted in the menu and description.
+In the API reference documentation, APIs that have been marked as deprecated will be highlighted in the menu and description.
 Deprecated means that the API should work, but will no longer be enhanced or supported.
 The associated description should indicate alternatives.

 For example [System.hasNetwork](../api/system#phasNetwork)